capacitor-community/generic-oauth2/README.md

 * ERR_NO_ACCESS_TOKEN ...
 No access_token found. (web, android)
 * ERR_NO_AUTHORIZATION_CODE ...
 No authorization code was returned in the redirect response. (web, android, ios)
 * ERR_STATES_NOT_MATCH ...
 The state included in the authorization code request does not match the one in the redirect.
 Security risk! (web, android, ios)
 * USER_CANCELLED ...
-The user canceled the login flow. (android, ios)
+The user cancelled the login flow. (android, ios)
 * ERR_CUSTOM_HANDLER_LOGIN ...
 Login through custom handler class failed.
 See logs and check your code. (android, ios)
 * ERR_CUSTOM_HANDLER_LOGOUT ...
-Logout failed while using custom handler.
+Logout through custom handler class failed.
 See logs and check your code. (android, ios)
 * ERR_ANDROID_NO_BROWSER ...
 On Android not suitable browser could be found! (android)
 * ERR_GENERAL ...
 A unspecific error.
 Check the logs to see want exactly happened. (web, android, ios)